syncfusion-content/blazor-docs/blazor/floating-action-button/styles.md

 ## FAB styles

-The JavaScript Floating Action Button supports the following predefined styles that can be defined using the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfButton.html#Syncfusion_Blazor_Buttons_SfButton_CssClass) property.
+The Blazor Floating Action Button supports the following predefined styles that can be defined using the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfButton.html#Syncfusion_Blazor_Buttons_SfButton_CssClass) property.
 You can customize by replacing the `CssClass` property with the below defined class.

 | Class | Description |
 | -------- | -------- |